a sycamore seedling with exposed roots

 If you are looking for some writing advice and have a genuine desire to improve the quality and creativity of your writing, then our ‘GROW’ mentoring scheme could be for you.

-Round Three of applications is open now until 8th March 2024 at midnight!
+Round Four of applications is open now until 30th June 2024 at midnight!

 You have probably been writing for a while, already done a number of courses, maybe even a creative writing MA, but you still have that unfinished manuscript or a set of not-quite-there poems and don’t know what to do to get them to a point where you’re happy with them.
 Perhaps you’ve had some agent interest, maybe even some knock backs and you’re feeling disheartened or – worse – like an imposter (happens to us all!).